MultiSafepay/docs/content/payments/checkout/payment-link/about-payment-links.md

 Payment links create a unique transaction in your [MultiSafepay account](https://merchant.multisafepay.com/) to match to a payment.

+## Lifetimes

+The lifetime of a payment link is how long it remains valid for the customer to complete payment.
+The default is 30 days.

+To set or adjust lifetimes, see API Reference - [Adjust payment link lifetimes](/api/#adjust-payment-link-lifetimes).

+## Attempts
+The customer can click a payment link to attempt payment up to 20 times, after which the link is disabled.

+Each attempt is registered as a separate transaction (`PSP ID`).
+If payment for one of the transactions is successfully completed, all the others remain open until they expire.

 ## Simple mode and advanced mode

 Simple mode is the default payment link mode, which contains the minimum necessary information.